-- 11. A PAS official or collegial body of PAS officials who reviews a lower-level decision ordinarily should limit consideration to the evidence and legal issues considered by the adjudicator who issued that decision.
-The PAS official or collegial body of PAS officials should consider new evidence and legal issues, if at all, only if the proponent of new evidence or a new legal issue shows that it is material to the outcome of the case and that, despite his or her due diligence, it was not available when the record closed.
-In such situations, the PAS official or collegial body of PAS officials should determine whether it would be more effective to consider the new evidence or legal issue or instead to remand the case to another adjudicator for further development and consideration. - 12.
-An agency should provide a PAS official or collegial body of PAS officials discretion to permit oral argument on his or her own initiative or upon a party's request if doing so would assist the PAS official(s) in deciding the matter. - 13.
-In cases when a PAS official or collegial body of PAS officials will decide a novel or important question of law, policy, or discretion, the agency should provide the PAS official(s) discretion to solicit arguments from interested members of the public, for example by inviting amicus participation, accepting submission of written comments, or holding a public hearing to receive oral comments.
+11. A PAS official or collegial body of PAS officials who reviews a lower-level decision ordinarily should limit consideration to the evidence and legal issues considered by the adjudicator who issued that decision.
+The PAS official or collegial body of PAS officials should consider new evidence and legal issues, if at all, only if (a) the proponent of new evidence or a new legal issue shows that it is material to the outcome of the case and that, despite his or her due diligence, it was not available when the record closed, or (b) consideration of a new legal issue is necessary to clarify agency law or policy.
+In such situations, the PAS official or collegial body of PAS officials should determine whether it would be more effective to consider the new evidence or legal issue or instead to remand the case to another adjudicator for further development and consideration.

+12. An agency should provide a PAS official or collegial body of PAS officials discretion to permit oral argument on his or hertheir own initiative or upon a party's request if doing so would assist the PAS official(s) in deciding the matter.

+13. In cases when a PAS official or collegial body of PAS officials will decide a novel or important question of law, policy, or discretion, the agency should provide the PAS official(s) discretion to solicit arguments from interested members of the public, for example by inviting amicus participation, accepting submission of written comments, or holding a public hearing to receive oral comments.